3 Simple Tips On How to Build Guitar Calluses

 - The Resulting Payoff

-What is a callus?
+What Is a Callus?

 According to Merriam-Webster, a callus is “a thickening of or a hard thickened area on the skin.”

-The same works for guitar players.
+The same thing happens to guitar players.

 How to Develop Calluses

-1. Practice Practice Practice
+1. Practice, Practice, Practice

-2. Practice Something You Actually Enjoy
+2. Practice Something You Enjoy

 Cautions to Take While Developing Calluses

-The Resulting Pay-Off
+The Resulting Payoff